redox-os/book/src/build-system-reference.md

 - `make pull` - Update the source code of the build system without building.
 - `make all` - Builds the entire system, checking for changes and only building as required.
 Only use this for the first build.
 If the system was successfully built previously, this command may report `Nothing to be done for 'all'`, even if some recipes have changed.
 Use `make rebuild` instead.
 - `make rebuild` - Update all binaries from recipes with source code changes (it doesn't detect changes on the Redox toolchain).
 This should be your normal `make` target.
-- `make rebuild-push` - Similar to `make rebuild` but push updated recipes instead of a image rebuild, use this to preserve your changes on the Redox image after a full update
+- `make rebuild-push` - Similar to `make rebuild` but push updated recipes instead of a image rebuild, use this to preserve your changes on the Redox image after a full update (it will update downloaded packages if `REPO_BINARY` is enabled)
 - `make prefix` - Download the Rust/GCC forks and build relibc.
 - `make fstools` - Build the Redox image builder (installer), Cookbook and RedoxFS.
 - `make fstools_clean` - Clean the image builder, Cookbook and RedoxFS binaries.